201 Terms & Conditions

 I have reviewed and understand the learning objectives and conditions for this course.

-I understand this question fully and I execute it voluntarily.
+I understand this these terms fully and I agree to them voluntarily.
 By completing the registration for this course, I am affixing my signature to this document and agreeing to all terms.
 (This is agreed upon at the time of registration for the course.)